matiasdelellis/facerecognition/README.md

 The application add commands to the [Nexcloud's command-line interface](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html).

-#### Configure models
+#### Initial setup

-`occ face:setup -m|--model [MODEL_ID]`
+`occ face:setup [-M|--memory MEMORY] [-m|--model MODEL]`

-This command is responsible for installing pretrained models.
-You must supply `MODEL_ID` indicating the model to install.
-If not supplied, it will list all available models.
+This command is responsible for making the necessary settings to use the application.

+If `MEMORY` is supplied, it will establish the maximum memory to be used for the processing of the images.
+This value will be limited according to the memory available by the system and the php configuration.
+You can use numbers as bytes (1073741824 for 1Gb), or subfixed with units (1024M or 1G).

+If `MODEL_ID` is supplied. the pre-trained model for facial recognition will be installed.

+You must perform both settings before continuing with any application command.
+If you do not supply any of these options, the command will return the current configuration

 #### Face analysis